More than 1000 bacteria species live in your gut. Shocking, I know, but there's no reason to get alarmed.

 While it can be beneficial to combine probiotics and vitamins, there’s still reason for caution.

-There’s a risk of infection in people who have a sensitive digestive tract and weak immune system.
+As a physician, I always discourage people with a sensitive digestive tract and weak immune system from combining supplements.

-More caution should also be considered for people who have critical illness or recently had any type of surgery.
+More caution should also be considered for people with critical illness or recently had any type of surgery.
+But it's best to look at the cases individually.

 The Role Of Vitamins

-- Water-soluble vitamins — Aren’t stored in the body, but the excess leaves the body through urine.
-Examples of water-soluble vitamins include Vitamins C and B.
+- Water-soluble vitamins: These don't store in the body; excess is excreted in urine.
+Examples include Vitamins C and B.

 Note: Be careful with how many fat-soluble vitamins you consume, as they can become toxic.